darcyj/combine_uc/README.md

   	# Written by John L. Darcy, June 2017
 	# See my website at http://amo.colorado.edu/jld/

-	# Script to combine uc tables produced by dereplicating sequence reads and running
-	# unoise.
-This speeds up the process of creating a zOTU table using unoise.

 	# This program can be used to speed up making an OTU table using
 	# zero-radius OTUs (zOTUs) picked by unoise.
 Making a zOTU table
 	# can be done by mapping all raw sequence reads back onto zOTU seeds,